directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-with-nextjs.md

 authors:
   - name: Esther Agbaje
     title: Developer Advocate
+description: Learn how to integrate Directus in your Next.js web application.
 ---
 [Next.js](https://nextjs.org/) is a popular JavaScript framework based on React.js.
 In this tutorial, you will learn how to build a website using Directus as a [Headless CMS](https://directus.io/solutions/headless-cms).
 You will store,